 Piccolini has the intentions to follow the 1.5-metre rule for everyone from the age of 12.
 This will only succeed if we follow the new agreements together.
 The children who will be taken care of by us do not have to follow this rule.

-Approach to the organisation and provision of 1.5-metre children’s day-care
+Approach to the organization and provision of 1.5-metre children’s day-care

 All children are allowed to come to the day-care according to contract.
 It will stay possible to exchange and request extra days throughout Konnect.
 Anyone above the age of 12 must adhere to strict rules.
 It is therefore important that we work together with the parent committee to achieve a pleasant and safe organization.

 - Safety of children and leaders.

 - Bring and collect.